“I keep six honest serving-men

 But then again, the apple doesn’t fall from the tree, and later it turned out that David Cameron, the British Prime Minister, who inherited over £2,300,000 from his father, Ian, who exploited British tax havens.

 Brexit took place in the UK, a country that which is proud of being the world’s fifth largest economy, but at the same time, its nation is subjected to austerity measures and food banks.

 Governments that turn a blind eye on tax evasion or tax avoidance, have no other option, but to introduce austerity measures, depriving the regular taxpayer of the services they paid for.

 Similar to the ones in Greece, the UK authorities failed to collect due taxes mounting up to £16,000,000,000, whereby tax evasion and tax avoidance account for £10,600,000,000 and criminal attacks account for £5,100,000,000.

-Of course, tax avoidance is legal in the UK, but if we were to remain in the EU, the single market and the customs union, the UK would have to implement the EU Anti Tax Avoidance Directive, which would force tax-dodgers to pay the exit charge, if whenever they would move their capital gains from a EU member state to another low tax jurisdiction, including British tax havens.
+Of course, tax avoidance is legal in the UK, but if we were to remain in the EU, the single market and the customs union, the UK would have to implement the new EU laws, such as the new EU Anti Tax Avoidance Directive, which would force tax-dodgers to pay the exit charge, if whenever they would move their capital gains from the EU member state to another low tax jurisdiction, including British tax havens.